The full context of this quote, from my eulogy of Jerry in 1999:

 Jerry was a brilliant and uncompromising engineer.
 One of his strengths was keeping humans in the loop: It’s relatively easy to design a machine.
 It’s a lot harder to design it well so that it helps people, rather than get in their way.
 He applied that to the space program as a whole.
 He would tell the people he worked with, “Our job is not to make the incredible possible.
 Our job is to make the impossible credible.”
 These kinds of tidbits helped people remember the big picture.
 We’re not tossing spacecraft up to make them fly, we’re making them fly to bring us knowledge and understanding.

-Today would have been Jerry’s 56th birthday, and I still miss him.
+Re-queued from an earlier posting: today would have been Jerry’s 58th birthday, and I still miss him.